junxit/us-congress-bills-111/bill.md

   >   - **(A)** fishing vessels of that nation are engaged, or have been engaged during the preceding calendar year, in fishing activities or practices that target or incidentally catch sharks; and
   >   - **(B)** the nation has not adopted a regulatory program to provide for the conservation of sharks, including measures to prohibit removal of any of the fins of a shark (including the tail) and discarding the carcass of the shark at sea, that is comparable to that of the United States, taking into account different conditions.

 ## § 3.
-Amendment of Magnuson-Stevens Fishery Conservation and Management Act
+Amendment of magnuson-stevens fishery conservation and management act

 Section 307(1) of Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1857(1)) is amended—